Microsoft ends support for Internet Explorer on June 16, 2022.

 To fulfill this responsibility, senior management will take the initiative to respect all stakeholders' human rights.
 We will review and improve business operations and other aspects as necessary from the perspective of respecting human rights and reflect this in our business activities to establish a corporate structure that respects human rights.

-To disseminate the concept of respecting human rights and basic human rights, and to instill an awareness of global standards on human rights, at key points in employees' careers (joining the Company, receiving promotions, etc.), we provide training on human rights issues connected to business activities.
-In addition, for those in top management of Group companies or in other management positions, we offer programs that include lectures by outside experts on global trends in human rights.
-To foster awareness of human rights in employees, we issue invitations to employees and their families to submit human rights slogans, while the board member responsible for human rights issues delivers a message to mark Global Human Rights Day.
+To ensure awareness of the need to respect human rights and educate employee on expected global standards at key points in employees' careers (joining the Company, receiving promotions, etc.), we provide training on human rights issues connected to business activities.
+In addition, for those in the top management positions of Group companies or in other management positions, we offer programs that include lectures by outside experts on global issues in human rights.
+To foster awareness of human rights among employees, we issue invitations to employees and their families to submit human rights slogans, while the Board member responsible for human rights issues delivers a message to mark Global Human Rights Day.

-Since fiscal 2014, the NTT Group has worked to disseminate its Human Rights Policy by sharing the content of e-learning with Group companies in Japan and continuously carrying out educational activities during training for all employees as well as on other occasions.
-In the training, we communicate the importance of respect for human rights and the significance of addressing the issue throughout the NTT Group.
+Since fiscal 2014, the NTT Group has worked to disseminate its Human Rights Policy by sharing the content of e-learning courses with Group companies in Japan and continuously carrying out educational activities during training for all employees as well as on other occasions.
+During the training, we communicate the importance of respect for human rights and the significance of addressing the issue within the NTT Group.

 In October 2019, we invited four human rights specialists and experts from three overseas organizations and one Japanese organization to share their views on the NTT Group's human rights initiatives.
 We received advice on the Group's overall initiatives on human rights, human rights in the ICT industry, related challenges, information disclosure, and Group-wide promotion of initiatives.